manyone-cph/sampension-tokens/README.md

 ### Generate new theme tokens

-To add a new theme go to `config.mjs` and list which sets to include in the new theme under `tokenSets`.
+To add a new theme go to `token.config.mjs` and list which sets to include in the new theme under `tokenSets`.

 NB: The *shared* token set is mandatory.